AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 Ad tech fails in targeting specific people.
 It fails even in finding any person, or, worse, finds the wrong people.

-After a botched buy for Citigroup, IBM and Microsoft, the Financial Times headline read <a href="http://www.ft.com/cms/s/0/b06d18c0-1bfb-11e6-8fa5-44094f6d9c46.html#axzz4JZnDfKE6">"Jihadi website with beheadings profited from Google ad platform."</a> FT's video explains:
+The online advertising system has proved easy to scam.
+A convicted terrorist duped Google into buying ads on his site for Citigroup, IBM and Microsoft.
+The Financial Times headline read <a href="http://www.ft.com/cms/s/0/b06d18c0-1bfb-11e6-8fa5-44094f6d9c46.html#axzz4JZnDfKE6">"Jihadi website with beheadings profited from Google ad platform."</a> FT's video explains:

 <p><em><code>No videos allowed in GitHub markdown, here's the URL: </code>
 http://uds.ak.o.brightcove.com/47628783001/47628783001_4897782975001_4897450793001.mp4